patrick-brian-mooney/photo-processing/README.md

 Known Problems
 --------------

-* `HDR_from_raw.py` does (a fair amount of) unnecessary work: it copies EXIF tags into create JPEGs and modifies them to indicate the effective ISO of modified shots, but this information is entirely discarded when the photos are converted to bitmapped files that cannot store EXIF metadata.
-Moreover, it makes errors while doing so: it doesn't correctly pass the detected ISO of the original photo to the new photo.
 * There's still more tweaking to be done on detecting which automatically produced exposures should be included in the HDR photos created by `HDR_from_raw.py`: currently (18 September 2017) my suspicion is that another exposure (or perhaps two) should be dropped from the darkest end of the spectrum, but there's more experimenting to be done first.